Soniaprogram/Belly-Button-Biodiversity/README.md

 # Belly-Button-Biodiversity

 ## Purpose
 Using HTML, CSS, Javascript, Bootstrap, and Plotly to visualize the top 10 bacterial species found in the belly buttons of volunteers in a study.
+The dropdown menu on the left can be used to select a test subject.
+Their information will then be displayed below in the Demographic Info box.
+This will also update the webpage to show the top 10 bacterial species found in that test subject's belly button in the bar and bubble charts.
+The gauge chart will display the weekly washing frequency's value as a measure from 0-10 on the progress bar.

 ### Deliverable 1: Create a Horizontal Bar Chart
 ![img](https://github.com/Soniaprogram/Belly-Button-Biodiversity/blob/main/images/Capturedel1.PNG)